-Machine Translation Post-Editing (MTPE) is a powerful AI-enhanced workflow that can expedite turnaround times and manage reduced budgets without sacrificing quality.
+AI translation with human review (commonly referred to as Machine Translation Post-Editing (MTPE) in the ISO 18587:2017 standard) is a powerful workflow that can expedite turnaround times and manage reduced budgets without sacrificing quality.
 This integration of advanced technology reflects the translation industry's commitment to meeting the high standards of today's global market while improving efficiency and effectiveness.

-The most recent advancements in AI have further enhanced translation workflow opportunities, making it more accessible than ever before.
-When we talk about Machine Translation (MT), we refer to the use of computer neural networks or AI software to produce automatic translations.
-While no MT or AI system can match the precision of human translation, integrating human editors ensures that the final quality is comparable to that of a human translator.
-Maximizing the benefits of MT involves strategic planning, such as launching a successful NMT plan, which can significantly improve translation quality and efficiency.
+The most recent advancements in AI have further enhanced translation workflow opportunities, making them more accessible than ever before.
+When we talk about AI translation, we refer to the use of computer neural networks or AI software to produce automatic translations.
+While no AI system can match the precision of human translation, integrating human editors ensures that the final quality is comparable to that of a human translator.
+Maximizing the benefits of AI translation with human review involves strategic planning, such as launching a successful AI plan, which can significantly improve translation quality and efficiency.

-Due to these advancements, the MT with post-editing workflow is an excellent choice for many types of materials, as detailed in one of our recent discussions on this topic, including:
+Due to these advancements, AI translation with human review is an excellent choice for many types of materials, as detailed in one of our recent discussions on this topic, including:

 • Employee communications